Last Updated: January 18, 2019

 The placement of insurance with an unauthorized insurer, or a domestic insurer approved by the Commissioner to do business in Wisconsin only on a surplus lines basis, is subject to ss.
 618.39, 618.41, 618.43, Wis.
 Stat., and s.
 Ins 6.17, Wis.
 Adm.
 Code.
 Risks insured by unauthorized insurers, or by a domestic insurer approved by the Commissioner to do business in Wisconsin only on a surplus lines basis, must be placed and serviced by surplus lines agents.

 Are surplus lines agents permitted to advertise?

-All surplus lines agents may advertise availability of their services in procuring, on behalf of persons seeking insurance, contracts with insurers not holding a certificate of authority in Wisconsin, but such advertisements shall not refer to any particular unauthorized insurer or insurers.
+Surplus lines agents may advertise availability of their services in procuring, on behalf of persons seeking insurance, contracts with insurers not holding a certificate of authority in Wisconsin.
+However, these advertisements must not refer to any particular unauthorized insurer or insurers.

 What records does a surplus lines agent have to keep?